 At present, local actors, the municipality, and the health service make many efforts to minimize the spread of infection and its consequences.
 But without personal responsibility, that work is not enough.
 You who have the slightest symptoms of a cold should stay at home, to take care of your fellow human beings and your health.
 Keeping your distance and good hand hygiene reduces the risk of infecting others or getting sick yourself.

 - Visit gellivare.se for current information about the Coronavirus (Covid-19) in Gällivare municipality

 - Visit folkhalsomyndigheten.se (The Public Health Agency of Sweden) for current information about the Coronavirus (Covid-19) in the whole country

 Hiking in mountain areas

-Now during the summer and autumn, the visitor pressure on hiking trails at the mountain areas will increase in the Gällivare municipality.
-Because of this, we wish that people who plan to visit the mountain areas understand that this summer will be different under the prevailing circumstances.
+During the summer, autumn, and spring the visitor pressure on hiking trails at the mountain areas will increase in the Gällivare municipality.
+Because of this, we wish that people who plan to visit the mountain areas understand that these seasons will be different under the prevailing circumstances.
 The hospital in Gällivare still have extremely high pressure on its wards, to burden them even more due to mountain rescues is not sustainable.
 Locals and tourists must take this into account and now more than ever do not take unnecessary risks in the areas.
 We think reading in advance on how to prepare and carry out a mountain hike during the ongoing pandemic can make a big difference.